biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 A rule can implement a code action.
 A code action provides to the final user the option to fix or change their code.

-For a lint rule, for example, it signals an opportunity for the user to fix the diagnostic emitted by the rule.
+In a lint rule, for example, it signals an opportunity for the user to fix the diagnostic emitted by the rule.

 First, you have to add a new metadata called `fix_kind`, its value is the `FixKind`.